 Waterfalls and water features are more than just pleasing aesthetics for your garden landscaping, they are a peaceful and mind-relaxing addition that brings ambiance to your outdoor living space.
 Whether in quantities of large or small, trickling water makes your yard look more spacious, and attracts beneficial birds and insects (like butterflies and other pollinators).

 Waterscapes most definitely do not need to be large or expensive either.
-If you have the room, and want to use the space, there are many ways to fill your area and stay within your budget with a little bit of planning and a pond pump.
+If you have the room, and want to use the space, there are many ways to fill your area and stay within your budget with a little bit of planning and a but you can easily use an inexpensive.
 If you are uncertain about the time and effort required for anything large, consider smaller waterfall features that incorporate falling water, but on a scale you can handle.

 76 Waterfall and Features for Your Garden Pleasure

 - Small Spaces

 - Add to an Existing Waterscape